-I wrote this two years ago when my youngest child went to college.
-But since he just left for his junior year, and it’s the first day of school near my home, the theme is current.
+I wrote this in 2014, when my youngest child went to college.
+But with school back in session, the theme is current.
+Learning to let go!

 On the first day of school, student laughter drifts across the street like melody to my ears.